dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Sealed** (Headgear)
 Renders the wearer immune to all gas effects, including positive ones.

+**Thundering** (Weapons) The weapon deals additional lightning damage.
+Attacking with the weapon is ridiculously noisy.

 **Trackless** (Footwear)
 Enemies spend 1/2 less time in the "searching" state after losing track of the player.